-Italian Wedding Soup with Spinach Meatballs ~ Little bite-size meatballs loaded with spinach, meat, eggs, and Parmesan cheese, then baked before dropping them into a simmered broth with cheese tortellini and fresh baby spinach for more greens is known as the classic “Italian Wedding Soup” as we know it.
+Italian Wedding Soup with Spinach Meatballs ~ Little bite-size meatballs loaded with spinach, chopped ground beef, eggs, and Parmesan cheese, then baked until fully cooked before dropping them into a simmered broth with cheese tortellini and fresh baby spinach is known as the classic “Italian Wedding Soup” as we know it.

-Growing up, our mom always made this soup with escarole and her famous mini meatballs (which is a similar recipe as her Sunday meatballs) and served it as our first course on the holidays for several reasons.
-One reason, the soup can be prepared the day before and reheated before serving.
-It was a way for our mom to organize and plan ahead in order for her to prepare her 5 course meal for the holiday.
+Growing up, our mom always made this soup with escarole and her famous mini meatballs (which is a similar recipe as her Sunday meatballs) and served it as our first course on the holidays.

-Secondly, this soup, for as long as we could remember while growing up was always served as the first course at EVERY Italian wedding we have ever attended!!
+Italian Wedding Soup, for as long as we could remember while growing up was always served as the first course at EVERY Italian wedding we have ever attended!!
 Honest!
-It was a common dish during the late 60’s and 70’s.
+It was a common dish to serve during the late 60’s and 70’s.
 That’s how the name “Italian Wedding Soup” came about.
-I swear!

 Every caterer up and down the east coast, especially among the Italian-American neighborhoods, all served this soup at the FIRST course at everyone’s wedding.
-It was part of our culture to have a light dish, a soup, as the appetizer back in the day.
+It was part of our culture to have a light dish, such as a soup served as the first course, back in the day.

-Normally, mom makes her broth homemade, simmering water with a whole chicken and veggies for over 2 hours.
+Mom’s recipe for Italian wedding soup with meatballs is amazing but time consuming.
+She makes her broth homemade, simmering water with a whole chicken and veggies for over 2 hours.
 Then she cooks the escarole separately, strains the soup and adds the escarole and meatballs into this delicious clear broth.
-It’s very time consuming.
-Maybe if I am snowed in for the day- I would make it homemade.

 My version of the Italian Wedding Soup is easier.

-First, I get started with the meatballs, adding in some chopped spinach to the mixture for some added healthy greens in there, and then again in the soup simply because fresh baby spinach doesn’t require much cooking, like escarole.
+First, I get started on making the meatballs, adding in some chopped spinach to the mixture for some added healthy greens in there, and then again in the soup simply because fresh baby spinach doesn’t require much cooking, like escarole.

-The prep work is mostly in the spinach meatballs, making then into bite-size and then baking them until they are fully cooked, about 10 to 15 minutes.
+The prep work is mostly in these spinach meatballs, making them into bite-size and then baking them until they are fully cooked, about 10 to 15 minutes.

 How do I know if the meatballs have enough flavor before baking them?